-Some of the different types of discover include:
+Some of the different types of discoveries include:

 As mentioned before, there are multiple times when the attorneys are encouraged to settle.
-In Florida, you’ll attend mediation in an effort to settle your case out of court.
-This involves an impartial mediator (usually another lawyer) to sit down with both sides and try to hash out an agreement.
+In Florida, you’ll attend mediation in an effort for car accident settlements out of court.
+This involves having an impartial mediator (usually another lawyer) sit down with both sides and try to hash out an agreement.

 Even if your case doesn’t settle at mediation, that doesn’t mean it won’t settle shortly thereafter.
 Most cases do settle out of court.
 Mediation is a good tool because it gives both sides of idea of what the judge will do should the case go to trial.

 If, for some reason, your lawyer can’t negotiate car accident settlements of your case, it’ll go to trial.
 This is very rare.
 Nobody ever wants to go to trial.
 They’re time-consuming and expensive.
 Plus, you face the risk of losing.

 95% of all personal injury cases settle before trial.
 You can settle all the way up to and during trial if you want to.
 Your Navarre car accident lawyer will work hard to negotiate a car accident settlement in your case long before trial.

 How long does it take to settle a car accident case in Florida?

 If your claim is for personal injury protection (PIP), your insurance company will only have ten days after your claim is submitted to begin the investigation into your accident.
 They have 90 days from the start of their inquiry to finish it and reach a settlement.
 The PIP statute in Florida is described in Florida Statute 627.736.